Thanksgiving Health & Wellness Tips

 One last piece of advice: don’t get mad at yourself!
 If you end up eating a slice of Grandma’s classic pie recipe, don’t give up on all healthy eating until the new year.
 Enjoy it in the moment by savoring each bite without guilt and, the morning after Thanksgiving, get right back to your healthy habits with a balanced breakfast.

-For more ideas on how to handle the holidays, check out these resources:
+For more ideas on how to have a healthy Thanksgiving, check out these resources:

 About the author